anc5c07/anc5c07-site/_posts/2023-06-10-ria-parking.md

 <iframe src="https://www.google.com/maps/d/u/0/embed?mid=1aK4BShptY4Eb0_5pI9X60vibVW8LfCg&ehbc=2E312F" width="100%" height="480"></iframe>

 ## tl;dr
-- **Rhode Island Ave NE generally has off-peak street parking along the curbside lane**, and this has been the case for decades
+- **Rhode Island Ave NE generally has off-peak street parking along the curbside lane**, and this has been the case for decades.
-- **Off-peak parking (informally also called rush-hour parking restrictions)** is the condition of street parking being allowed most of the time, but not during peak roadway volume (generally 7:30am-9am inbound or 4-6:30pm outbound, Monday through Friday)
+- **Off-peak parking (informally also called rush-hour parking restrictions)** is the condition of street parking being allowed most of the time, but not during peak roadway volume (generally 7:30am-9am inbound or 4-6:30pm outbound, Monday through Friday).
-- **This condition creates [a number of problems](#the-problem-with-off-peak-parking), prevents [any adaptive reuse of the curbside lane](the-benefits-of-a-247-parking-lane)** in small portions, and has **major implications for future [bus lanes](http://localhost:4000/issues/ria-parking/#future-bus-lanes)**
+- **This condition creates [a number of problems](#the-problem-with-off-peak-parking), prevents [any adaptive reuse of the curbside lane](the-benefits-of-a-247-parking-lane)** in small portions, and has **major implications for future [bus lanes](http://localhost:4000/issues/ria-parking/#future-bus-lanes)**.
 - **Some of Rhode Island Ave NE has been reprogrammed to 24/7 parking**, in other words ending rush-hour parking restrictions; [I have a plan to expand this condition](#advocating-for-change) to more of Rhode Island Ave NE.

 {% include_relative repeat-content/rush-hour-parking.md %}